Want to know more about the voices behind NHPR's news coverage? Meet our reporters, and check out the links to their

 Dan Barrick, News Director

 Dan directs NHPR's State of Democracy initiative, which explores how politics and public policy decisions affect the lives of Granite Staters.
 Before joining NHPR, Dan was deputy director of the New Hampshire Center for Public Policy Studies, an independent, non-partisan think tank.

-He also worked for nearly a decade at the Concord Monitor in various roles, including State House reporter, business reporter, deputy city editor, and news editor.
+He worked previously as an editor and reporter at the Concord Monitor.
 The New Hampshire Press Association named him Writer of the Year in 2010.
 Dan holds a degree from Columbia University's Graduate School of Journalism.
 He lives with his wife and two children in Concord.

 Peter Biello, All Things Considered Host